Informemotion

 Emotional Regulation through;

-Creative Arts therapy using arts processes to create meaning, rather than focusing on
+Creative Arts therapy using arts processes to create meaning, rather than focusing on the result

-..
+So ..
 No previous art experience is necessary

 Arts therapy can be helpful & engaging way for young people & adults who want to